Bbouley/pg-basics/README.md

 ### Exercises

-1. Create a query to add a new entry to city to your database
+1. Create a query to add a new city to your database
-2. Create a query to get all of the entries from your database, console.log the results
+2. Create a query to get all of the cities from your database, console.log the results
-3. Create a query to just find one of your entries by id
+3. Create a query to just find one of your cities by id
 4. Create a query to update one of your cities with new information
 5. Create a query to delete one of your cities